troychaplin/block-accessibility-checks/docs/meta-validation/javascript.md

 console.log(requiredRule.type);        // 'error', 'warning', or 'none'
 ```

-## UI Components
+## UI Integration

-The plugin provides wrapper components to automatically display validation errors and warnings next to your meta fields.
+The plugin provides a `useMetaField` hook to automatically handle state and validation display.

 ### Script Dependencies

-When using the validation components, ensure your script has the Block Accessibility Checks script as a dependency:
+When using the validation hook, ensure your script has the Block Accessibility Checks script as a dependency:

 ```php
 // Add 'block-accessibility-script' as a dependency